linode/docs/docs/security/linode-manager-security-controls-new-manager/index.md

 ### Log in with Two-Factor Authentication

 Now that you have set up two-factor authentication for your account, you'll need to have your token available whenever you log in to your account.
-Here's how to log in to the Linode Manager with two-factor authentication enabled:
+Here's how to log in to the Linode Cloud Manager with two-factor authentication enabled:

-1. Open the [Linode Manager](https://manager.linode.com) in your web browser.
+1. Open the [Linode Cloud Manager](https://cloud.linode.com) in your web browser.

 2. On your smartphone, open Authy, and then select your **LinodeManager:user** account.